HighTechHarmony/PERFEKTday-on-deCONZ/README.md

 # PERFEKTday-on-deCONZ

 ## Warning
 The PDC controller manipulates the system clock in order to simulate different times of day and locations.
-This may rather disturbing on a non-dedicated system.
+This may be disturbing behavior on a non-dedicated system.

 ## Installation
 * Clone the repository